ls1intum/thesis-template-typst/README.md

 - If you have a [Rust](https://rustup.rs/) toolchain installed, you can also install the latest development version.

 Nix and Docker users, please refer to the official installation guide for detailed instructions.

+> [!NOTE]
+> [Git LFS](https://git-lfs.com/) is required in this repository to handle large files, such as figures.
+Make sure to install it before cloning the repository.

 ## Usage
 ### Set thesis metadata